Chicago Weather: Up to 8 inches of snow forecast to fall on area beginning Monday afternoon

-The snow may not get north of I-80 until after the evening commute, Butler said.
+Snow began moving in from the southwest Monday afternoon and is expected to pick up intensity through the evening hours, ABC7 meteorologist Larry Mowry said.

-The heaviest snow is likely to fall between 7 p.m. and midnight with the intensity of the snow diminishing overnight, but being persistent through Tuesday.
+Snow is slated to hit the city between 5 p.m. and 7 p.m. and the northern suburbs may not see any snow until 7 p.m.

+The heaviest snow will likely be between 7 p.m. and midnight and lessen through about 3 a.m.
 Total snow accumulations will likely be between 3 and 8 inches of snow.
-ABC 7 Eyewitness News will be going on air early at 4 a.m. to cover the storm.

 LATEST WEATHER ALERTS